World news digest of January 28, 2022

 • Colombia violates the peace agreement with the FARC.
 According to the Constitutional Court, the country doesn’t sufficiently protect the former members of the organization as hundreds of them have been assassinated since 2016.

-• If Hong Kong continues with its stringent measures against Covid-19, the city may face a massive exodus of European companies and expats, a draft report of the European Chamber of Commerce said.
+• If Hong Kong continues with its stringent measures against COVID-19, the city may face a massive exodus of European companies and expats, a draft report of the European Chamber of Commerce said.

-• In Canada, a “freedom convoy of truck drivers en route to Parliament Hill in Ottawa protests against a Covid-19 vaccine mandate for crossing the U.S.-Canada border.
+• In Canada, a “freedom convoy of truck drivers en route to Parliament Hill in Ottawa protests against a COVID-19 vaccine mandate for crossing the U.S.-Canada border.
 Individuals participating in the protest along the road supporting truckers say it goes beyond the vaccine mandate and want the end of restrictions.

 • In Greece, music in restaurants and bars will be allowed again from January 31 but people will need to remain seated.

 • Lebanon, Syria and Jordan signed an agreement in which Jordanian electricity would be supplied to Lebanon via Syrian territory.
 The United States facilitated the deal to partially alleviate the power cuts Lebanon regularly experiences.
-The project waits on World Bank funds to start.
+The project waits for World Bank funds to start.

 • The Philippines signed a contract with India to buy an anti-ship missile system for its navy worth US$375 million.
 It is the first major military export for India.